ubcecon/ECON622/final_project.md

 * Final project **proposal due** on **December 1st**
   * The writeup for this can be very short (e.g. 1/2 page or whatever), just so we can all agree on whether it is acceptable.
   * It will not be graded.
 If we think that the proposal is inappropriate, or want some clarifications, we will tell you that week
-* The final project is **due December 16th**
+* The final project is **due December 20th**

 ## Requirements
 We will accept a wide-range of proposals on many different topics.
 The key requirements are that:
-* There is some element of practicing your coding skills (in Julia preferably).
+* There is some element of practicing your coding skills.
 * The project must be submitted as a git repository.
    - In addition to your code and other files, please include a brief README.md
    - If you make your git repository public, we strongly encourage you to include a LICENSE file, so that others know whether and under what conditions they can modify and redistribute your code.
 If you want others to use your code, the Julia community prefers the MIT license.
 You could also consider a copyleft licenses, like the GPL, or, at the other extreme, retaining exclusive copyright.
 * The practice is on a tool with the intention of learning something which would be useful for doing your own research (e.g. replicating an estimation procedure, adding some new examples to a public package for some econometric procedure, doing a web scraping exercise to generate new datasource, etc.)
 * While it is not encouraged, we will consider joint projects with other classes - but make sure to tell us your plans, and understand our expectations of the amount of work will be adjusted.
 * Group projects are allowed, but make sure to get our approval.
    - Groups must use github (or another git platform) to coordinate their work.
 This means creating a repository, planning the project by creating issues, group members working on the issues in separate branches, creating pull requests, merging the work together, and then repeating as needed.